glytoucan/glytoucan/system/cli.md

 ## Usage

-To register a single sequence:
+To submit a single sequence:

 `groovy gtc -u [contributor id] -a [API key] -s '[sequence]'`

-This will register the sequence if it does not exist, and return the Accession Number.
+This will submit the structure data.
+If it is already registered and validated, the output will be the accession number.
+Otherwise, a reference tag will be returned.

 To register sequences in a csv file: